eugeni-02/ModelCarCollection/README.md

 ---

 When the user wants to add another car to his collection he needs to press the "Scan a model car" on the homescreen.
-This button opens up the back camera of the phone allowing the user to take the picture of the car.
+This button opens up the back camera of the phone allowing the user to take a picture of the car.
 After that the AI model analyzes the car and returns the aforementioned information about the model car.
+The user can then edit the information about the the model before adding it to the collection.

 <img width="640" height="1400" alt="Scan" src="https://github.com/user-attachments/assets/9bd8ea7e-4d8f-4356-94d6-3bc7bbd7a73c" />